 Single Parent is always missing out on something

 No really I am not sad and not a victims.
 I am actually for the most part very happy, and satisfied with my life.
 I make choices and prioritise things in life, but then so do most parents today.
 Yes on an off day, I do feel like I need a Personal assistant, but then who doesn’t?
 There are way too many experiences to have in life and the day is very short to do it all.
 I have never missed an important occasion in my son’s Life and have never had to compromise.
 That is just a choice I make every day.

-My kid is mostly happy and doesn’t miss what he doesn’t have
+Our kids are mostly happy and don’t miss what they don’t have

 Yes, really my son is normal and healthy and most of the times does not know even that he is missing something.
 On a rare occasion that he does I just deal with it normally and he moves on.
 Actually you never miss what you never had.
 And if the child is healthy and happy, is he missing anything at all?

 I am not one of two extremes.
 Mostly I toe the middle.

 I am neither a very brave and strong woman, nor a weak damsel who needs saving.
 On most days I am just a normal person going about doing things that need doing.
 My life’s choices have brought me to this place today, but then so has everyone else’s.
 There are days that I breeze through and some days I don’t want to get up out of the bed.
 But on most days I am dealing with what life throws my way, one minute at a time, one day at a time.